 Star Wars: Rise of the Resistance – A lengthy hybrid walk-through and trackless dark ride with a mixed media presentation including projections, Audio Animatronics, and a variety of physical effects.
 The attraction will put guests into the middle of a battle between the First Order (including Stormtroopers) and the Resistance, and feature an eight-seat ride vehicle known as a First Order Fleet Transport.
 This is the flagship attraction in Star Wars: Galaxy’s Edge, and we really don’t know what to expect from it, but Pirates of the Caribbean: Battle for the Sunken Treasure and Mystic Manor have set our expectations very high.

-In terms of dining, the options in Star Wars: Galaxy’s Edge are surprisingly limited, with only a bar and a counter service restaurant, neither of which seem to be that large.
+In terms of dining, the options in Star Wars: Galaxy’s Edge are surprisingly limited, with only a bar, counter service restaurant, and snack stalls.
+There is no table service restaurant, although that might be added later.
 Right now, the Lucasfilm Story Group and Imagineering are zealously guarding the thematic integrity of Star Wars, both inside and outside the land.

 Another “big deal” and something we think is fascinating is that Coca-Cola will be sold in Star Wars: Galaxy’s Edge, in special on-theme packaging.
 There was speculation that Disney might go the Wizarding World of Harry Potter route and only feature specialty drinks, but that’s not happening.